waezone/protonlauncher/README.md

 `./protonlauncher [command]`

+This will run anything with the latest version of Proton the launcher can find and create a default sandbox for all applications run with this to run in

 If you want to run an application along side something launched normally with steam, you can specify the appID of what you launched.

 `./protonlauncher -i [appID] [command]`